jaypsingh/CSBasics/README.md

 - Method over-riding

 ### 23.Interface:
-Reading and Writing to File concept is demostrated in the file **ICompany.cs, CompanyHospitality.cs and CompanyShipping.cs**.
+Interface concept is demostrated in the file **ICompany.cs, CompanyHospitality.cs and CompanyShipping.cs**.
 *CompanyHospitality* and *CompanyShipping* class is used to demonstrate the concept of Interface.
 Thiese classes implements the interface ICompany.